What is a Michigan Business Insurance Policy

 Although your Business Insurance coverage is pretty comprehensive, it does not protect against every loss.
 Examples of things excluded from your business insurance coverage:

-Damage caused by normal wear and tear, insects, birds, or rodents.
+- Damage that is caused by normal wear and tear, insects, birds, or rodents.

-Damage caused by settling, deterioration, contamination, or nuclear hazard.
+- Damage that comes from settling, deterioration, contamination, or nuclear hazard will not be covered.

 Michigan Business insurance endorsements to cover additional coverage: